getsentry/spotlight/README.md

 Another issue we've hit is the fact that we need various exposure to hooks:

-1. Python was somewhat easy to hook in _capture_event
+1. ~Python was somewhat easy to hook in _capture_event~.
+We're now hooking the envelope endpoints.
+Python still easy.

 2. JavaScript is a nightmare, and requiers overrides in a number of spots.
 Somewhat easy in Node (extend _captureEvent or w/e).
 Browser is awful.
 Can't inject via integrations as integrations don't do a damn thing, and the only other way would be beforeSend (which probalby doesnt trigger).